rshi07-yorku/EECS-1012-project/README.md

 ## Features (WIP)

+### colorscheme
+- [catpuccin](https://catppuccin.com/palette/) latte/mocha for light dark

-below is gpt'ed, make correct later
+below is partially gpt'ed, will correct later

 ### Password Authentication
 - Prompts the user for a password.